 Paola Sebastiani, PhD

-Paola Sebastiani PhD is Professor of Biostatistics at Boston University School of Public Health.
+Paola Sebastiani PhD is the project director for the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center.
 She is a pioneer in using a Bayesian network approach to integrate genetic and non-genetic risk factors from genetic association studies and introduced a novel Bayesian approach to model the genetic and phenotypic bases of extreme longevity that identified genetic signatures of extreme human longevity.
 She has introduced a new epidemiological metric to design studies of human longevity, new ways to assess the trade-off between genes and environment in human aging, and she recently developed a propensity score of human longevity that can be used to inform analysis of observational studies.
 As primary statistician in multicenter collaborations of longevity and healthy aging, including the New England Centenarian Study, the Long Life Family Study, and the Longevity Consortium, has expertise and substantial experience in analyzing a variety of aging phenotypes and correlating them with biological, clinical, epidemiological data.

 Karol Pencina, PhD